-Dallas' Small Business Development Financial Institutions (CDFIs) have developed COVID-19 loan products:
+Dallas' Small Business Development Financial Institutions (CDFIs) have resources and loan products to assist businesses:

 - Lift Fund: Up to $50,000; apply online here.

-- PeopleFund: Quick turnaround, disaster assistance loans; for more information click
+- PeopleFund: Quick turnaround, disaster assistance loans; for more information clickhere.

 Google Support for Small- and Medium-Sized Businesses (SMBs)